carlosjhr64/gtk2passwordapp/README.txt

 Ruby-Gnome Password Manager

 A Ruby-Gnome password manager.
-Uses crypt-tea's Tiny Encryption Algorithm to encrypt the datafile.
+Uses Blowfish to encrypt the datafile.
 Features random password generator and clipboard use.